Geocoding with UDFs

 --/

-CREATE or replace PYTHON3 SET SCRIPT geopy_geocode_long_lat(placename varchar(200)) EMITS (place varchar(20000), latitude double, longitude double) AS
+CREATE or REPLACE PYTHON3 SET SCRIPT geopy_geocode_long_lat(placename varchar(200)) EMITS (place varchar(20000), latitude double, longitude double) AS

 import glob